-Deborah Quinn Munson's family home at Corporation Beach in Dennis on Cape Cod Bay provides Deb with opportunities to experience life as a Cape Codder, enjoying and observing the sea, the sands, and the excitement of this blessed peninsula.
+Deborah Quinn-Munson's family has had a residence on Cape Cod for most of Deb's life, and provides Deb with opportunities to experience life as a Cape Codder, enjoying and observing the sea, the sands, and the excitement of this blessed peninsula.
 She captures the moment in paint like no other.

 Deborah's love of the sea began as a child spending summers on Cape Cod Bay.
 Deb has been painting all her life, and she has developed a keen sense of perspective which lends itself to unusual, close up compositions which engage the viewer in an intimate way.
 A teacher of oil and pastel painting, Deb's passion is to immerse herself in art, getting lost in the moment as she captures that moment for all time.

 The Smilow Cancer Hospital at Yale University called upon Deb early on to exhibit her large, oil palette knife paintings of water and marshes there.
 The patients and their families love the tranquility of her scenes and the positive energy which comes through in her art, so appropriate to this setting.